LPhiri67-nq/Python-Crash-Course-Exercises/README.md

 <h2> Cloning a Repository in PyCharm (IDE) </h2><br />

 <br />
-A clear, ready‑to‑use README-style guide for cloning a Git repository in PyCharm using two different methods. <br />
+Cloning the Git repository in PyCharm using two different methods. <br />

 <br />